 You most likely have many new needs because of your condition.
-You now must attend to those needs while also navigating the health care system and interacting with many different members of your health care team.
+You now must attend to those needs while also navigating the healthcare system and interacting with the many members of your healthcare team.
 This can be overwhelming at times.

 Learning how to speak in support of yourself or someone you care about is a very important part of maintaining your health and well-being.
 It is important that you understand your new health needs and how to use the resources that are available to you.
-This knowledge will help reduce stress and allow you to take a more proactive role in your health care.
+This knowledge will help reduce stress and allow you to take a more proactive role in your healthcare.

 An advocate is someone who can speak or act on your behalf.
 Having an advocate can be reassuring, and often works better than trying to handle all your needs by yourself.
-Whether you are an advocate for someone else or for yourself, here are some skills to develop:
+Some people may have someone in their life who knows when to step in.